davidrihtarsic/Experiental_Learning_of_Robotics/book/pdf/Experiential_Learning_of_Robotics.md

 nav_order: 4
 ---

-## VARIABLES AND DATA TYPES
+## Variables and data types

-In earlier examples we have stored some values into `variables` (e.g counting `for-nex loop` repetition).
+In earlier examples we have stored some values into `variables` (e.g counting `for loop` repetition).
 Variables are the containers for storing data values usually located in RAM (also in EPROM, FLASH ...).
 In order to store different data (e.g. numbers, words ...) we have to use different type of variables.
 The declaration of the variable ( =creation ) has next syntax:

 ```cpp
 type varialble_name = value;